adamishakad/Prog_Fundamentals_Midterm_/README.md

 | Cartesian Plane Extension           | 20     | Implements the bonus task of diving deeper into the Cartesian plane functionality                  |
 | **Total Points**                      | **300**|                                                                                                  |

-This table format provides a clear breakdown of the rubric categories, points allocated for each category, and corresponding descriptions for evaluation criteria.